-No shooting zones would be established on several areas in and adjacent to the WSA for protection purposes.
-This would include areas such as the Rattlesnake Arches area and Loma boat launch site.
+No target shooting zones would be established on several areas in and adjacent to the WSA for protection purposes.
+This would include areas such as the Rattlesnake Canyon Arches area and Loma boat launch site, which would remain open to hunting.

-Public information on the resources associated with the river and WSA would continue to be provided by both BLM and NPS.
+Public information on the resources associated with the river and WSA would continue to be provided by both BLM, NPS, and other information centers.